hawaii-desktop/greenisland/README.md

 ## Dependencies

-In order to build and install Green Island you need Wayland 1.2 and Qt 5.2 or better with at least the following modules:
+In order to build and install Green Island you need Wayland 1.6 and Qt 5.4 with at least the following modules:

 * qtbase